MLC Team: People on a Mission

 Bill is an associate professor in the mathematics department at San Diego State University.
 He teaches mathematics and mathematics education courses for current and prospective teachers.
 He is also the associate director of the Center for Research in Mathematics and Science Education at SDSU.
 Bill's research investigates how teachers can design classroom learning environments so all of their students, including students who are learning English, have an opportunity to learn key mathematical ideas and concepts.
 Bill's interest in this research area was sparked by his experience teaching high school mathematics for three years in Chuuk, Federated States of Micronesia.

-Dan Raguse, Executive Director
+Dan Raguse, Program Director

 Dan has worked for the organization since 1990 and has served in a variety of roles including video and media producer, technology manager, production manager, and executive vice-president.
 Dan earned a master’s degree in curriculum and instruction and prior to his employment with MLC was an elementary and middle school teacher for ten years.